KevinKra/My_notes/AWS/AWS_Developer_cert.md

 1. Since your rolling through and updating instances in "in-place", you lose some capacity (throughput) during this window.
 This issue does not apply to "blue/green".
 You would be paying for both the blue and green instances until one or the other is terminated.
 Lambda is not supported in "in-place".
 1. No, since you don't have different version to switch between.
 First deployment is always going to be "in-place".
 1. Blue/Green is safer.
 There is no capacity loss and roll-backs are much easier (provided the old versions aren't terminated).
+1. We ssh into our ec2 instance through the public ipv4 address using our `-i` (case insensitive lookup) of the `.pem` private-key on our local machine.
+1. The host, or group of hosts, that we are going to deploy our application to.

 ### EC2 AppSpec File Structure

 #### Questions:

-1. What are the four parts of the file structure?
+1. What are the four parts of the appspec file structure?
 1. What purpose do each of the parts serve?
 1. Where would an `appspec.yml` file typically live?
 1. What is the `appspec.yml` file?